apache/nuttx/configs/lm4f120-launchpad/README.txt

     The relative path to the oocd.sh script is configs/lm4f120-launchpad/tools, but that should have been added to your PATH variable when you sourced the setenv.sh script.

+    Note that OpenOCD needs to be run with administrator privileges in some environments (sudo).

   Connecting GDB